 Why Overhead Squats Are Important for Training

 There are so many squat variations you can choose for your training.
-But none work your upper body muscles and nervous system quite like overhead squats.
+We have highlighted some of the overhead squat benefits as no other variation works your upper body muscles and nervous system quite like overhead squats.
 You might be able to back squat or front squat

 more weight—in that, you certainly can—but strength isn’t the only benefit you stand to gain.
 Here are some reasons to add this exercise to your strength training routine.